CorsoSystems/corsosystems.github.io/_posts/2014-09-22-energy-bar-mixer.md

 ---
 layout: case_study
-title: "Energy Bar Mixer Replacement"
+title: "Energy Bar Packaging Facility Mixer Replacement"
 description: "Replacing aging process control hardware on an OEM mixer unit for an energy bar manufacturing facility."
 tags: ["Food and Beverage","Technology Migration", "Process Control", "PLC", "HMI"]
 permalink: /case_studies/food_and_beverage/energy-bar-mixer
-case_study_title: "Energy Bar Mixer Replacement"
+case_study_title: "Energy Bar Packaging Facility Mixer Replacement"
 summary: "An energy bar packaging facility worked with us to replace a faulty mixer control system and upgrade it to modern standards."
-image: "/img/folder.svg"
+image: "/img/mixer.png"
 detail_summary: "<p>An energy bar manufacturing facility's raw ingredient mixer had a faulty Cutler Hammer PLC and operator interface.</p>
 		<p>We reverse-engineered the control logic and upgraded the Cutler Hammer equipment with an Allen Bradley Micrologix PLC and Panelview Plus operator interface.</p>
 		<p>The new system included recipe management functionality configurable by the operators during their shift.</p>"